serhii-babich/html-accordion-tabs/README.md

 }
 ```

 It’s a big selector, for sure, but it does all the magic.
-So, all content is hidden and we want to display only content corresponding to the activated tab button.
+All content is hidden and we want to display only content corresponding to the activated tab button.
 This selector literally says following:

 > Display content after button which follows checked input

 `+` combinator selects immediately adjacent elements, this is why our HTML code should follow this exact order.

-Also, there is another approach, using `~` combinator, which is also adjacent, but not strict and selects **all** matching adjacent elements.
+There is another approach, using `~` combinator, which is also adjacent, but not strict and selects **all** matching adjacent elements.
 Using `~` at first glance will shorten the selector to:

 ```css
 .tab-actor:checked ~ .tab-content {